ButterCupTalie/The-Simple-Game/README.md

 # The-Simple-Game
-The simple game created with the pygame with one player, 3 enemies and 1 prize
+The simple game created with the Python pygame with one player, 3 enemies and 1 prize

 The player can move up and down with the arrow keys and must avoid colliding with the ‘enemy’ to win.
 The game include: